Ismail821/usb_hub-design_and_pyuvm_verif/README.md

         usb_scoreboard
             - Contains asertion related stuff that is used to monitor the USB protocol connect to the usb_monitor
             - monitors the protocol violation and keeps track of the outgoing and incoming transactions

+Installation tools required
+- python: Main Verification language
+    - cocotb: Gives access to function to connection to the iverilog interface
+    - PyUVM:  UVM implementation in python for cocotb
+- gtkwave: To view waveform
+- icarus iverilog: to simulate the RTL design with python
+- yosys:   Synthesysing the design